mrinoybanerjee/AyurBot/README.md

 #### Store Chunks in MongoDB Database

 1. **Database Connection**: Connect to MongoDB database.
 Update the connection string as per your setup.
-2. **Text Chunking**: Implement a function to chunk text by sentence for efficient storage and retrieval.
+2. **Text Chunking**: Implemented a function to chunk text by sentence for efficient storage and retrieval.
-3. **Data Storage**: Store these chunks in MongoDB, creating a document for each chunk.
+3. **Data Storage**: Stored these chunks in MongoDB, creating a document for each chunk.

 #### Create Word Embeddings